j-armstrong535/Online-Convenience-Store/DesignAlterations.md

 2. renamed ShoppingCart to Cart for readability, as the word 'Shopping' doesn't add anything to the meaning of the name; a Cart still means for shopping

 3. Added a small enum class FulfilmentMethod to denote the state of the checkout order

+The rest of the Design Alterations can be seen in the Design Implementation and Reflection document.